 DiCTI clearly outperforms FICE in the rest of the scoring criteria.
-When scoring identity preservation, it is selected over FICE 67% of the time, showing that our identity preservation module is effective.
-Since the identity preservation methodology of the two competing methods is rather similar, we speculate the decisive factor to be the preservation of the skin tone.
-FICE often results in altered skin color compared to the original, while our method generally synthesizes skin tone, consistent with the input image (rows two and three of Fig. 4).
+When scoring identity preservation, it is selected over FICE 67% of the time, showing the effectiveness of the identity preservation module.
+Given the similarity of the identity preservation methodology of both methods, we speculate the decisive factor to be the preservation of the skin tone.
+FICE often results in altered skin color compared to the original, while DiCTI generally synthesizes skin tone, consistent with the input image (rows two and three of Fig. 4).
 The difference in performance is even more apparent for the realism and text prompt adherence criteria.
-On average, DiCTI is selected over FICE 72% and 88% of the times for realism and prompt adherence, respectively, while the standard deviation for those criteria are lower than in the case of identity and pose preservation.
+On average, DiCTI is selected over FICE 72% and 88% of the time for realism and prompt adherence, respectively, while the standard deviations for those criteria are lower than in the case of identity and pose preservation.
 This suggests that DiCTI is capable of leveraging the underlying pre-trained models' ability to generate high-quality, highresolution images, while also adhering to the text prompt to a high degree.
-FICE images, on the other hand, tend to get blurry and less accurate in terms of the desired garment style and patterns.
+Conversely, FICE images tend to get blurry and less accurate in terms of the desired garment style and patterns.